SeleniumHQ/selenium/README.md

 to download them separately and put them on your `PATH`.

 1. Run the X server `Xvfb :99` or `Xnest :99`
-2. Run a window manager, for example `DISPLAY=:99 jwm`
+2. Run a window manager, for example, `DISPLAY=:99 jwm`
 3. Run the tests you are interested in:
 ```sh
 bazel test --test_env=DISPLAY=:99 //java/... --test_tag_filters=chrome